openforcefield/openff-forcefields/README.md

 Usage examples can be found in the [openforcefield repository](https://github.com/openforcefield/openforcefield/tree/master/examples).

 Each force field is currently available in two forms --  Both with and without bond constraints to hydrogen.
-The default version of each force field contains these constraints and is suitable for typical molecular dynamics simulations with constrained bonds to hydrogen.
-The `unconstrained` version of each force field should be used when single-point energies are a major concern (e.g. single point energy calculations and geometry optimizations) and when comparing the force field to QM data.
+The default version of each force field is suitable for typical molecular dynamics simulations with constrained bonds to hydrogen.
+The `unconstrained` version of each force field should be used when single-point energies are a major concern (e.g. geometry optimizations) and when comparing the force field to QM data.

 DOIs for each force field in this repository can be found in the following table: